 When it comes to web hosting, VPS hosting bridges the gap between shared and dedicated hosting.
 Shared hosting is where your account is one of many small accounts sharing a web server.
 A dedicated server is where you rent the entire server, so that it is dedicated to your business.

-VPS hosting offers a mix of both worlds, where only a handful of VPS accounts share the same server, but come with all the software management responsibilities you would get with a dedicated server - hence the name, Virtual Private Server (VPS).
+VPS hosting offers a mix of both worlds, where only a handful of VPS accounts share the same server, but come with all software management responsibilities you would get with a dedicated server - hence the name, Virtual Private Server (VPS).

 This offers a number of advantages, not least that more resources are available to your account under a VPS that wouldn't be available with a shared hosting account.
-Additionally, shared hosting accounts tend to be rigid in their software outlay, which means they often cannot cater for customized server or software settings - something that isn't a problem at all with a VPS hosting account.
+Additionally, shared hosting accounts tend to be rigid in their software outlay, which means they often cannot cater for customized server or software settings - something that isn't a problem with a VPS hosting account.

 Even better, because you are only renting a fraction of a web server, you only pay a fraction of the price.
 So you have the benefits of significantly more resources and customization options, all at a competitive cost.
 So while VPS costs more than shared hosting, it's not often by much, and VPS hosting is almost always cheaper than dedicated hosting.